 The Company has never earned revenue from sales of its drugs under development.
-The Company has, from June 4, 1999 (inception) through September 30, 2011 generated a cumulative deficit of \$75.7 million.
+The Company has, from June 4, 1999 (inception) through June 30, 2012 generated a cumulative deficit of \$92.6 million.
 The accompanying financial statements have been prepared assuming the Company will continue as a going concern.
-The Company received \$37.5 million as a result of the recent initial public offering ("IPO"), which is expected to fund operations through 2013.
+The Company received \$37.6 million as a result of the closing of the initial public offering of the Company's common stock ("IPO") on November 16, 2011, which is expected to fund operations through 2013.
 The generation of additional financing may be necessary for the Company to continue operations in the future.
 There can be no assurance, however, that such financing will be available on terms acceptable to the Company or at all.